Thunder Bay River

 The Thunder Bay River is a 75.4 mi river in the U.S. state of Michigan.
-It drains much of Alpena County and Montmorency County, and a small portion of Oscoda County, into Thunder Bay on the eastern side of northern Michigan.
+It drains much of Alpena County and Montmorency County, and a small portion of Oscoda County, into Thunder Bay, a bay of Lake Huron, on the eastern side of northern Michigan.
 The mouth of the river is in the heart of downtown Alpena and is guarded by the Alpena Light Station.

 Geography

 Unlike many of Michigan's rivers, the Thunder Bay River drops considerably from its headwaters in southwestern Montmorency County to Lake Huron.
 A hill near the headwaters northeast of Lewiston is 1270 ft above sea level and 689 ft above lake level.
 A former whitewater stretch northwest of Alpena, the "Long Rapids", carried the river down from the northern Michigan plateau to Thunder Bay.
 The rapids have since been drowned under Lake Winyah (also known as Seven Mile Pond), a hydroelectric reservoir created by the Norway Dam (also known as Seven Mile Dam).

 Much of the middle and upper reaches of the Thunder Bay River flow through the Mackinaw State Forest, which is a large swathe of northeastern Michigan that, after logging was completed in the 1910s, reverted to the state for unpaid property taxes.
 The state forest contains large numbers of aspen and birch trees, pulpwood trees typical of second-growth Michigan forests.

 The largest reservoir in the Thunder Bay River basin, the 8500 acre Fletcher Pond (also called Fletcher Floodwaters) in western Alpena County, began to fill in 1932.
 It is noted for having the second largest population of ospreys in the Midwest.
 As of 2006, pond riparian property owners were actively trying to counter an exotic infestation of Eurasian watermilfoil.